Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 Just add `config` section for each module (using **alias** as the reference) that needs default configuration to be modified.
 You only need to specify elements that should be changed.
 Follow the guide of each Verticle to see the supported parameters.

 Some of the verticles, might respect System properties to alter some configurations.
-E.g. see the [[Servcer|Server]]
+E.g. see the [[Server|Server]]

 ### How to configure Knot.x module
 In your project specific `conf/application.conf` add `config` object for a given module alias.
 For each module you want to configure put a field with configuration object.